Mountain Gorilla Trek in Uganda

 - 4 days/3 nights

-Gorilla trekking in Bwindi is successful – as good as 100%, if you miss them on the first day then you’ll still have two further days to get it right!
+The success rate of seeing these awesome apes in the Bwindi forest is high.
+If you miss them on the first day then you’ll still have two further days to try again.

 Highlights of the Mountain Gorilla Trek

-We’ll take a private charter flight from Entebbe to the Bwindi airstrip for our 3 night gorilla safari.
-Hosting is first class and the guides are local experts.
+- Save time with a private charter flight from Entebbe to the Kihihi airstrip for our 3 night gorilla safari.

 When’s the best time to see mountain gorillas?